WKQC: Beasley ownership

 On October 2, 2014, CBS Radio announced that it would trade all of their Tampa and Charlotte stations (including WKQC), as well as WIP in Philadelphia to the Beasley Broadcast Group in exchange for 5 stations located in Miami and Philadelphia.
 The swap was completed on December 1, 2014.

 As of 2021, WKQC's playlist largely focused on uptempo music from the 1970s and 1980s, contrary to many mainstream adult contemporary stations in the United States.
 The station played songs traditionally not played on the format, including from the classic rock and yacht rock genres.
 The station's on-air imaging referred to the 1980s as the station's decade of focus, and avoided most "current" or "recurrent" adult contemporary songs.
 As radio programmer Sean Ross wrote for industry trade publication RadioInsight, "WKQC has been able to double as the Classic Hits station for the market for 20 years ...
 The positioning [of WKQC] ("More Hits, Better Variety") is AC.
 There was still a recurrent and two '00s songs in the hour I heard, but K104.7 essentially shares Classic Hits with Adult Hits WLKO."
 In a 2023 interview, program director and midday DJ Jack Daniel said, "We're kind of an adult contemporary/classic hits station.
 Our station is not trying to make hits, we're just playing the hits."

 On May 17, 2021, WKQC became the new flagship of The Bob and Sheri Show, which was dropped by WLNK the previous month.
-Due to the COVID-19 pandemic, the pair have been broadcasting the show from home, but Beasley is expected to move the show, owned by Now!
+Due to the COVID-19 pandemic, the pair were broadcasting the show from home, but Beasley was expected to move the show, owned by Now!
 Media, to its studios.
 Incumbent morning hosts Phil Harris and Melany Myers moved to afternoons, Jack Daniel moved from afternoons to middays, and Myers dropped her midday host duties.
+Bob Lacey announced he would retire at the end of January 2025 and spend more time with his family.

 In May 2024, Harris and Myers were let go, and were replaced by Ace & TJ.
 By this time, the station's format had transitioned to classic hits.

+On August 3, 2026, Beasley Media Group announced that with the sale of WNKS, The Maney & LauRen Morning Show would migrate to WKQC to continue broadcasting in the Charlotte market; this, in turn, led to the terrestrial cancellation of Bob and Sheri (Bob had already retired from the show a year prior).